Commodity-Investing-by-Students/commodity-correlation-notebook/README.md

 # commodity-correlation-notebook
 Python notebook for looking at inter-commodity ETF correlations over a set period of time.
-Useful for identifying potential candidates to be used in a pairs trading strategy.
 ![Commodity Matrix](correlation_matrix.png)